CloudLabsAI-Azure/CAF-Secure-Methodology/02-secure-application.md

 1. On the **firewallpolicy** page, go to the **Overview (1)** tab and click on **Switch to prevention mode (2)**.

-   >**Note**: Wait for the firewall policy to get updated before proceeding to the next step.
+   >**Note:** Wait for the firewall policy to get updated before proceeding to the next step.

     ![](images1/switchtoprevention.png)